Harem Marriage: Manga

 In November 2020, Kodansha USA started the digital publication of the manga on January 5, 2021.

 An epilogue mini series started in Weekly Young Magazine on January 17, 2022.
 The mini-series will last eight chapters.

-Volume list
+Volumes

 Drama

 In October 2021, it was announced that the manga would be adapted into a television drama.
 The series is directed by Takashi Ninomiya and Kana Yamada, with Yamada also writing scripts for the series.
 It was broadcast for nine episodes on ABC from January 16 to March 13, 2022.
 The theme song is "Final Piece" by Hyde.

 Reception

 In 2018, the manga was nominated for the 42nd Kodansha Manga Award in the General category.